-Culbert recommends ditching traditional appraisals in favour of what he calls a ‘performance preview’, which constitutes “keeping one another informed … so that people learn what’s going wrong when there’s still time to correct it, not after the fact when disappointments have happened”.
+Culbert recommends ditching traditional appraisals in favor of what he calls a ‘performance preview’, which constitutes “keeping one another informed … so that people learn what’s going wrong when there’s still time to correct it, not after the fact when disappointments have happened”.

 One company that embraced an alternative system is Lear, which disconnected pay increases from performance appraisals in 2010.
 Chief human resources officer Tim DiDonato also rebuilt their entire appraisal system by slashing paperwork and changing the scope of review meetings to focus on past results, future work, and soft leadership skills.
 “I’m not saying we sugar-coat discussions; I’m just saying we have them more often and more focused,” said DiDonato.
 “Real pay-for-performance comes through advancement, not through merit increases.”

-Start with a pilot group: Test a new system on a small group within the company, and compare feedback from the pilot group to the rest of the company.
+Start with a pilot group Test a new system on a small group within the company, and compare feedback from the pilot group to the rest of the company.
 It’s a smart way to prove to decision-makers that change is necessary, according to DiDonato.
 “If I would’ve gotten a lot of resistance I would have done it in a second that way,” he said.

-Train managers to give good feedback: DiDonato said it took four to six months to train managers across Lear’s 120,000 employees in 36 countries for the new system.
-And though it’s a significant investment, Culbert emphasised that many managers don’t know how to have effective feedback conversations.
+Train managers to give good feedback DiDonato said it took four to six months to train managers across Lear’s 120,000 employees in 36 countries for the new system.
+And though it’s a significant investment, Culbert emphasized that many managers don’t know how to have effective feedback conversations.
 “Bosses should be giving questions instead of directives,” he said.
 “Managers are not getting the conversations they need to be good managers.”

-Design a process that employees can own: At Lear, the process is driven from the bottom up, so employees prompt their managers for the meeting rather than the traditional push from above.
+Design a process that employees can own At Lear, the process is driven from the bottom up, so employees prompt their managers for the meeting rather than the traditional push from above.
 “We said ‘nobody cares about your career more than you do’, so people got more comfortable,” said DiDonato.
 The company averages about 80% compliance without any push from HR, but to increase that rate, DiDonato said they will begin sending reminders to all staff.